-Renato D. Alarcón, MD, MPH
+Renato D. Alarcón

 Mayo Clinic College of Medicine, Minnesota, United States and Universidad Peruana Cayetano Heredia, Lima, Perú (Spring 2015)

 |Honorio Delgado (1892-1969)|

 A sad fact in the history of medicine has been the benign neglect dealt to psychiatry by the rest of the profession.
 This has been even more painful within psychiatry itself, as its predominantly European and North American quarters practically ignored contributions from Africa, Asia, and Latin America.
 That is why the presence and impact of Honorio Delgado (1892-1969), his recognition by luminaries of world psychiatry, and his contributions to scientific knowledge, philosophical debates, and an authentic humanism constituted an unusual phenomenon at a point in history when globalization was sheer utopia.
 Even now an analysis of Delgado’s life and opus leaves no doubt of his transcendence as a medical and social thinker, the most representative twentieth century’s Latin American psychiatrist and a true citizen of the world.